RakaDoank/carbon-react-native/README.md

 This library is just a pure JavaScript usage in React Native and only depends on the primitive React Native components with [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) and [react-native-svg](https://github.com/software-mansion/react-native-svg).
 It should compatible on all platforms available that can be built with React Native, but i cannot sure that.
 For the web only, [Carbon React](https://react.carbondesignsystem.com) is already there and do its best and solve a lot of accessibility feature.

 ## Installation
-This project is not released yet on npm registry.
-You have to install it manually,
+Install the library to your project

-With npm
+with npm
 ```
 npm install @audira/carbon-react-native
 ```